intofaisal/codingchallenges/README.md

 # codingchallenges
-Things that I got stuck with and learnt while solving coding challenges
+Things that I got stuck with and learnt while solving python coding challenges on HackerRank